miguel-guerrero/slingshot/README.md

   Currently at proof of concept level for simple registers but proven in one design.
   Optionally used by Chipo

+- hlc.py:
+  High Level Construct built as a layer on top of chipo.
+Currently includes Pipeline for automatic flow controllable pipeline generation (see examples/pipe.py), and Fsm, to generate state machines out of algorithmical sequential code (see examples/motor_ctl.py and examples/matmul_simple.py)

+- vlog.py:
+  Verilog code generator for chipo

+- simplify.py:
+  Algebraic expression simplification, mostly used to improve readability on expressions involving arithmetic with parameters

 - varname.py:
   Utility to find out a variable name at run time.

-Used by Chipo.
+- helper.py:
+  Misc. utilities

 See README.md on respective test\* directories for more documentation.